How to Survive an Outdoor Event in the Winter When You Want to Be Warm Inside

 Did you know that mittens actually keep your hands warmer than gloves?
 If you need the extra dexterity of gloves, consider layering a thin pair of driving gloves under your mittens for extra warmth.

-You might look like a bank robber, but you'll be warm.
+You might look like a bank robber, but you'll be warm - they also make balaclava face masks now.

 Hand and Feet Warmers are the hot bricks of the twenty-first century.
 These little packs will be your new favorite invention when even your layers and three pairs of socks just aren't standing up to the cold Adirondack winter weather.
 You might find some at FISH307 among their ice fishing supplies.

 We suggest having a bottle of water AND a thermos filled with the warming beverage of your choice.
 While hot cocoa is the traditional warming beverage for many, you might consider subbing tea, coffee, or even soup!

 Maybe you're on the look out for cozy bars or a can't-miss gift shop.
 Whatever your excuse is, plan ahead and figure out where and when to strategically get out of the cold, warm up, and maybe convince your party to stay a while.